rankutah/blog/sites/rank-utah/content/_index.md

 ## Other Companies ❌

-### 1. Focus on Aesthetics
+### 1. Looks Only
-Other web design companies focus on aesthetics.
-If your site looks nice they have done their job.
-They take their high costs upfront and then leave or offer limited updates.
-Many businesses come away frustrated after realizing that their beautiful website will bring zero customers without marketing.
+Many focus only on visuals.
+A pretty site without marketing or clear contact options brings few leads.

-### 2. Built with Templates
+### 2. Bloated Templates
-No light and dark mode.
-Built with bloated templates that often load slowly, limit functionality, and limit design changes.
+Cookie‑cutter templates can load slow and limit changes.

-### 3. No Long-term Support
+### 3. Little Ongoing Help
-Websites are meant to evolve with your company but many website designers build your website and then turn it over to you.
-If they do over a maintence package they often limit edits and provide limited forms of communication.
+Many hand off the site and limit edits or ways to reach them.

-### 4. High Upfront Costs
+### 4. High Upfront Fee
-Most web designers require high costs upfront before they will build your website.
-If you don't like the level of service they provide or the website you are stuck.
+Large build fees create risk if service disappoints.

 {{< /col >}}